 Does your child have a green thumb?
 Grow flowers, beans and cress in these tiny greenhouses and conduct experiments along the way!

-Featured as one of Amazon's top gifts in 2017, this tech toy helps kids learn to create and code their own futuristic pups.
+This tech toy helps kids learn to create and code their own futuristic pups.

 If your family hasn't tried making slime yet, this kit will get you started!
 Elmer's starter pack has everything you need to make gooey slime.
 Your child will learn to follow directions and experiment, too!